arb finite volume solver

 arb is a software package designed to solve arbitrary partial differential equations on unstructured meshes using an implicit finite volume method.
 The primary strengths of arb are:

-- The unstructured mesh over which the equations are solved can be componsed of all sorts of convex polygons/polyhedrons.
+• The unstructured mesh over which the equations are solved can be composed of all sorts of convex polygons/polyhedrons.
 One, two and three dimensional domains can be used (simultaneously).

-arb is open-source software that is released under the GNU General Public License (GPL).
-The copyright of arb is held by Dalton Harvie.
+arb is open-source software that is released under the GNU General Public Licence (GPL). arb was originally created by Dalton Harvie, but is now a collaborative project.

 Some examples